krishnachaturvedi1901/Instagram-MERN-fullstackclone/README.md

   - Multi-story upload feature and seen by followers only if private account.
   - Notification of like/comments/tags/messages.
   - Chat with followers.
+  - Show feed skeleton while loading like the actual application.

 - For this Insta clone I have used the following main tech stack-
   - Reactjs